IAmJonoBo/Stack-Composer/docs/security-policy.md

 - All releases include a CycloneDX SBOM (`bom.json`) published with release assets.
 - SBOM is updated automatically in CI using `trivy` and `cargo-audit`.
 - Scan containers and dependencies before each release.
+- All plugins are scanned with `trivy` and `cargo-audit` before release (see [Plugin SDK](plugin-sdk/README.md)).

+---

+## Plugin Signing & Verification

+- Every `.wasm` plugin must be accompanied by a `.sig` file (Ed25519 signature, hex).
+- Verification uses the `ed25519-dalek` crate; trusted public keys are listed in `~/.config/stack-composer/trusted_keys.toml`.
+- Plugins without valid signatures are rejected by default.
+- Security thresholds: CVSS ≥ 7.0 blocks plugin install; non-OSI/GPL licenses are blocked.

 ---